CEED/Laghos/rom/tests/REGRESSIONTEST.md

 ./runRegressionTests.sh -t -> Run all tests, but uses the current user branch (as on the Github repo) as the baseline to verify new tests or uncommitted local changes.

-./runRegressionTests.sh -a -> Run all tests, but compare the local branch to the master branch as the baseline to verify new tests or uncommitted local changes.
+./runRegressionTests.sh -a -> Run all absolute* tests, but compare the local branch to the master branch as the baseline to verify new tests or uncommitted local changes.
 Only FOM solutions, ROM relative errors, and speed up are checked.